Services based at Syracuse University

 Meal Plans for Off-campus residents

-Students living off-campus may purchase a meal plan from Syracuse University.
+Students living off-campus may purchase a meal plan from either or both ESF's Trailhead Cafe or Syracuse University.
+The Trailhead Cafe is located within the Gateway Center and is open Monday- Friday from 7:30am-4:30pm and Sunday 11:30am-3pm during the academic year.
 All students with meal plans dine in any of the SU campus dining centers and each meal plan includes a declining balance account for a la carte dinning at the snack bars and food courts.

 Short Stay Options

 Visiting campus?
 Someone visiting you?
 Need somewhere to stay for a day or two?

 Here are some information sources you might find helpful in locating a place to live in the University Hill area.
 "The Hill" is the neighborhood surrounding the ESF and SU campuses where most students live.

 Generally, off-campus apartments in the ESF/SU neighborhood require a 12-month lease.
 Splitting the rent 2, 3 or 4 ways in a multi-bedroom unit makes off-campus living very affordable.

 Do not rely on a verbal agreement.
 Most housing is rented on a contract or lease basis, which means you agree to live in there for a specific period of time which may be as short as one semester, but usually 12 months.
 When you sign this contract, you become a tenant and are legally responsible for all rent payments for that apartmentwhether you live there or notunless you make explicit arrangements in writing with the person who owns the building (landlord).
 Some landlords allow tenants to sublet, which means that the person who signed the contract may rent the space to another person.